awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecular-unfolding/notebook-experiment.md

+## Notebook experimentation

-We are trying to implement the work from the publication [Quantum Molecular Unfolding](https://arxiv.org/abs/2107.13607) and video [Molecular Unfolding with Quantum Annealing](https://www.youtube.com/watch?v=1NmAXIHAF2Y) in Amazon Braket.
+The workshop implements the work from [Quantum Molecular Unfolding](https://arxiv.org/abs/2107.13607), published by Cornell University, and the [Molecular Unfolding with Quantum Annealing](https://www.youtube.com/watch?v=1NmAXIHAF2Y) video in Amazon Braket.

-## Molecular Docking
+## Molecular docking

 Molecular Docking (MD) is an important step of the drug discovery process which aims at calculating the preferred position and shape of one molecule to a second when they are bound to each other.
 This step focuses on computationally simulating the molecular recognition process.
 It aims to achieve an optimized conformation for both the protein and ligand and relative orientation between protein and ligand such that the free energy of the overall system is minimized.